Denza B8 vs Mercedes-Benz EQB

 Buy the Denza B8 if: You prioritise performance, value a longer warranty, need stronger towing, or prefer Denza's approach to design and ownership experience.

-Buy the Mercedes-Benz EQB if: You want the lower entry price, or prefer Mercedes-Benz's approach to design and ownership experience.
+Buy the Mercedes-Benz EQB if: You want the lower entry price, need more boot space, or prefer Mercedes-Benz's approach to design and ownership experience.

 The Verdict

-The Denza B8 takes 3 of 4 key spec categories.
+The Denza B8 takes 5 of 8 key spec categories.
+If boot space matters, the Mercedes-Benz EQB has a clear edge.
 The Denza B8 adds peace of mind with a longer 6-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.